Comprehensive Zoning Bylaw

 I see developments all around fonthill but I am still waiting for water and sewage.
 Still pay taxes for services I don’t receive.
 When are we going to have services in existing residential areas?

-Vandrbest asked about 3 years ago
+Vandrbest asked over 3 years ago

 Thank you so much for your comment.
 To better answer your question regarding services, please email me at tlotoole@pelham.ca with your property address and I would be happy to look into this further.